ahuynh38/kdcnywatch/README.md

                             └── stats.json (cached stat data)
 ```

-The backend acts as a proxy and cache layer — it fetches data from the OverFast API on demand and stores the results locally, so the frontend always reads from fast cached data rather than hitting the upstream API directly on every load.
+The backend acts as a proxy and cache layer.
+It fetches data from the OverFast API on demand and stores the results locally, so the frontend always reads from fast cached data rather than hitting the upstream API directly on every load.

 ---